Rabbi Sacks on the Holocaust

 A project for Yom HaShoah in partnership with the Holocaust Educational Trust.

-To coincide with Yom HaShoah, the day in the Jewish calendar dedicated to Holocaust remembrance, and the 75th anniversary of the liberation, Rabbi Sacks, in partnership with the Holocaust Educational Trust, has launched a series of videos offering his perspective on some of the biggest questions posed by the Holocaust.
+To coincide with the 75th anniversary of the liberation of Auschwitz, Rabbi Sacks, in partnership with the Holocaust Educational Trust, launched a series of videos offering his perspective on some of the biggest questions posed by the Holocaust.

 Click on a link below to explore one of the big topics Rabbi Sacks addresses.
 Each topic offers video content, transcripts, questions for further discussions and some additional historical and background information

 This educational series was made possible thanks to the generous support of Richard Harris.